 Selection denotes the fact that, among individuals born at a given generation, those that will survive to mate and procreate a new generation can be considered as "chosen" according to some of their characteristics.
 These characteristics typically impact on their survival, mating probability and their number of descendants.
 For domestic species, artificial selection depends on decisions taken by humans (breeding managers).
-For wild species, natural selection emerges from interactions with conspecifics, other species and the abiotic environment.
+For wild species, natural selection emerges from interactions with conspecifics, other species and the abiotic and stochastic environment.

 Natural selection can act simultaneously on multiple traits, so that trade-offs are an important part of understanding adaptation and response to selection: natural selection maximises average fitness of the population, not trait values (Stearns, 1977).
-Another fundamental aspect is that natural selection varies spatially and temporally depending on the environment (Siepielski et al., 2013, 2017) so that traits may be positively selected in one environment and counterselected in another.
+Another fundamental aspect is that natural selection varies spatially and temporally depending on the environment (Siepielski et al., 2013, 2017) so that traits may be positively selected in one environment and counter-selected in another.
 Investigating selection is thus complex notably because we need to assess the actual target of selection but also make sure that the covariances between trait and fitness are not only due to environmental covariance (Morrissey et al., 2010).

 It is generally admitted that artificial selection started in the early stages of domestication, the first selected traits being favourable to the domestication process itself, e.g. docility.
-During the last three centuries, and especially during the last six decades, this artificial selection was more and more organized and intense, targeting and maximising specific traits (e.g. dairy production, body mass).
+During the last three centuries, and especially during the last six decades, this artificial selection was more and more organized and intense, targeting and maximising specific traits (e.g. dairy production, growth rate).
 Another consequence of domestication was to decrease the natural selection pressure because humans increasingly controlled the environment of animals.
 This is typified by the strong intensification of animal production.

-Whereas domestication first led to a huge increase in diversity between populations (Darwin, 1859), the recent changes in livestock production led to the opposite, with a decrease in the number of breeds for a given species (Sherf, 2000) and a reduction of within-population genetic variability in intensively selected populations (Danchin-Burge et al., 2012).
-The selection of highly specialised and homogeneous individuals led to (i) decreased robustness and lower adaptive potential (e.g. lower resistance to environmental variability, particularly stress and disease) and (ii) the exacerbation of trade-offs such as milk production vs fertility (Oltenacu & Broom, 2010).
+After domestication, selection in different places and with different goals first led to a huge increase in diversity between populations (Darwin, 1859).
+However, the recent changes in livestock breeding led to the opposite, with (i) a decrease in the number of breeds for a given species (Sherf, 2000) and (ii) a reduction of within-population genetic variability in intensively selected populations (Danchin-Burge et al., 2012), which means a lower adaptive potential in the long run.
+In the short run, this selection of highly specialised and rather homogeneous “elite” breeding animals led to (i) unwanted evolutions of some functional traits due to unfavourable genetic correlations (e.g. milk yield and female fertility) (Oltenacu & Broom, 2010) and (ii) reduced robustness and flexibility i.e., lower resisilience to environmental variability, particularly to new stress and disease challenges.
 The multivariate nature of selection acknowledged by animal ecologists (Lande & Arnold, 1983) has promoted the development of artificial selection programs which include the use of selection on multiple traits (Puillet et al., 2016).
+Indeed, current livestock selection programs are increasingly seeking to optimise animal fitness in the production environment by putting more emphasis on functional traits and including robustness and adaptability traits alongside production (Berghof et al., 2019).
+Taking into account such trade-offs is particularly important in the context of global changes where resource availability and variability will be strongly affected.